 This claim was governed under federal ERISA law.
 ERISA stands for the Employee Retirement Income Security Act of 1974.
 It’s the federal laws that regulate the handling of Employee Benefit Plans and the remedies of the beneficiaries of these Plans.
 ERISA applies to all employees benefit plans established or maintained by an employer engaged in commerce or by an employee organization representing employees engaged in commerce.
 Practically all long term disability plans offered by a private employer are governed by ERISA’s laws.
 Challenging a disability denial under an ERISA governed plan or policy means a policyholder must appeal their claim pursuant to ERISA regulations and procedures.

 Venue & Jurisdiction of Long Term Disability Lawsuit

-The Social Security Administration issued a fully favorable decision on Plaintiff’s claim for social security disability benefits under Title II and Title XVI of the Social Security Act, finding that Plaintiff is “disabled” during the relevant time period, a fact that Prudential was aware of.
+Prior to our lawsuit, the Social Security Administration had issued a fully favorable decision on our client’s claim for Social Security disability benefits under Title II and Title XVI of the Social Security Act, finding that he was “disabled” during the relevant time period — a fact that Prudential was very much aware of.

-Prudential notified Plaintiff that Defendant affirmed its original decision to deny Plaintiff’s claim for long term disability benefits, totally ignoring the findings of the Social Security Administration.
+Prudential notified our client that they stood by their original decision to deny his claim for long term disability benefits, completely ignoring the findings of the Social Security Administration.

-Prudential also notified Plaintiff that Plaintiff had exhausted all administrative remedies and they would consider no further claims or evidence.
-Prudential, in its final denial, discounted the opinions of Plaintiff’s treating physicians, among others, and the documented limitations from which Plaintiff suffers including the effects of Plaintiff’s impairments on plaintiff’s ability to engage in work activities.
-Plaintiff has now exhausted all available administrative remedies, and plaintiff is forced to file a lawsuit to obtain plaintiff’s rightfully owed disability benefits.
+To make things worse, Prudential also notified our client that he had exhausted all administrative remedies and they would consider no further claims or evidence.
+Prudential, in its final denial, discounted the opinions of our client’s treating physicians, as well as the thoroughly documented limitations from which our client suffers including the effects of his impairments on our client’s ability to engage in work activities.
+Our client had now exhausted all available administrative remedies, and was left with no other option except to file a lawsuit to obtain his rightfully owed disability benefits.